AlooTheAloo/AutoProgressLog/README.md

 ## Features

-- Automatic immersion tracking and formatting with Toggl Track
+- Automatic immersion tracking with Toggl Track
 - Integration with Anki to keep track of total reviews, retention rate, and mature cards !
+- Integration with Discord's RPC to show your gains to your friends
 - Visualisation of your language learning progress
 - Generation of awesome-looking reports

 ## Installation